AppFair/appfair.github.io/index.md

 Once you submit your PR your `/App-Name/App.git` fork ([/appfair/App/pulls](https://github.com/appfair/App/pulls)), the App Fair's `integrate-release` process is initiated with an action: [/appfair/App/actions](https://github.com/appfair/App/actions).
 This process verifies, builds, and tests your app using an action that is outside of your control.
 This means that care must be taken to keep the build process working as expected.
-Notably, you should not make changes to the template file `Sources/App/AppMai.swift` (where modifications are explicitly prohibited), nor should you make major changes to the Xcode project files (since any changes will be ignored by the `integrate` build process).
+Notably, you should not make changes to the template file `Sources/App/AppMain.swift` (where modifications are explicitly prohibited), nor should you make major changes to the Xcode project files (since `integrate` process restricts certain alterations to the base template `project.xcodeproj`).

 When a failure occurs in the `integrate-release` phases, you will typically get an e-mail (contingent on your GitHub notification settings).
 The first place you should look is at the log for the [/appfair/App/actions](https://github.com/appfair/App/actions) that corresponds to your pull request.